 Financial impact means any loss of income due to:

 - Temporary business closure or slowdown

 It is a good idea, but not required, to provide your landlord written notice and supporting documentation that you cannot pay at the time the rent would normally be due or as soon as possible thereafter.

 You should pay rent on time if you can.
 If you cannot pay, you and your landlord should try to work out a payment plan, to give you more time or to waive all or some of the unpaid rent, but nothing you agree to verbally or in writing will waive your protections under the Order.

 When the extension period ends

-If you are unable to pay the missed rent when the extension period ends, your landlord may be able to take you to housing court and win.
+If you are unable to pay the missed rent when the extension period ends, your landlord may be able to take you to housing court.
 If your landlord tries to evict you before then, you will have protection under the Order if you can show that you are unable to pay due to COVID-19.
 Keep proof of the notice and documentation that you give the landlord, and any other proof of your inability to pay rent, in case you are taken to housing court.

 If you need help reaching a payment plan with your landlord, contact the Conflict Intervention Service (CIS) of the Bar Association of San Francisco.
 You can call them at 415-782-8940 or email email@example.com.